| |Sorry, this page has moved!

 San Carlos in the 1800's

-Eventually lands were granted by the Spanish Government to deserving individuals.
-The 35, 420-acre Rancho de Las Pulgas at one time stretched from San Francisciquito Creek (near Palo Alto) to San Mateo Creek and from the Bay marshes to Cañada Road.
+Eventually lands in the bay area were granted by the Spanish Government to deserving individuals.
+The 35,420-acre Rancho de Las Pulgas at one time stretched from San Francisciquito Creek (near Palo Alto) to San Mateo Creek and from the bay marshes to Cañada Road.
 It was granted in 1795 to Captain Don Dario Arguello, Commandante of the Presidio in San Francisco and later ninth governor of Alta California.
 His son, Don Luis (Presidente from 1822-25) was the first native-born governor to serve under Mexican rule.
 After Don Luis's death in 1839, his widow, Dona Maria Soledad Ortega Arguello, had an adobe home believed to be at the corner of the present Magnolia and Cedar Streets until 1854.
-In order to help her supervise the large rancho, Dona Maria sent to Puerto Rico for her attorney, S.M.
+To help her supervise the large rancho, Dona Maria sent to Puerto Rico for her attorney, S.M.
 Mezes, who received 15% of the land in payment for his services.